LiliyaKazykhanova/SF-DS-Project-3/README.md

 # SF-DS-Project-3-EDA
-## Project: Using the data to build a model that predicts the rating of the hotel on Booking.com
+## Project: Booking.com reviewer score

 *Task*: using the data to build a model that predicts the rating of the hotel